kube-reporting/metering-operator/Documentation/metering-config.md

 You can pass additional JDBC parameters using the `dbConnectionURL`, for more details see [the Postgresql JDBC driver documentation](https://jdbc.postgresql.org/documentation/head/connect.html#connection-parameters).

+### Node Selectors

+If you want to run the metering components on speci***REMOVED***c sets of nodes then you can set nodeSelectors on each component to control where each component of metering is scheduled to.
+See [node-selectors.yaml][example-node-selectors-con***REMOVED***g] for an example of setting node selectors for each component.

 ### Persistent Volumes

 Metering requires at least 1 Persistent Volume to operate.
 (The example manifest includes 3 by default.)
 The Persistent Volume Claims (PVCs) are listed below: